divblox/divblox.github.io/getting-started.md

 Divblox provides a fully configured [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) image that allows you to start building Divblox apps in no time.
 The purpose of having this Virtual Machine (VM) is to be able to setup Divblox in a single neat package that is already pre-configured to simplify the installation process, although, Divblox can be installed on your primary OS (see advanced setup) it is not reccomended.

 ## VirtualBox Download
-!> Note: the virtual machine image is a 5Gb download.
+!> Note: the virtual machine image is a 5 GB download.

 The latest verson of Oracle's VirtualBox should be [downloaded](https://www.virtualbox.org/wiki/Downloads) to ensure that the VirtualBox image runs properly.

 The VM (.ova file) that contains Divblox and all the accompanying software can be downloaded [here](https://drive.google.com/file/d/1bIVx1KMsO8K1IHNgqq_RTc5h619dHBMH/view).

 ## Loading the Virtual machine
 After installing VirtualBox on your device and running the application add the image by opening "File" -> "Import Appliance".

 <p align="center">
   <img  src=_media/_screenshots/virtual-machine-setup1.png>